isomerpages/nlb-biblioasia/_jan-2009/Behind Street Names: Prominent People of Early Singapore.md

 Nee Soon Road was named after Lim Nee Soon in 1950.
 It was regarded as a “rural” road being far away from the town.
 In the early 1900s, rubber plantations were found here, where Lim embarked on his pioneering journey as a rubber and pineapple planter.

 Lim Nee Soon played an active role in the public affairs of the Colony, especially in education.
 He was a Justice of the Peace and a member of the Rural Board.
 He contributed generously to the Chinese High School and was its treasurer when it was opened in 1919.

+<div style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6"> <b>KOH SEOW CHUAN COLLECTION</b><br><br>

+The Koh Seow Chuan Collection is a valuable resource for historical and social research on Singapore.
+The collaborations between the National Library Board and Mr Koh Seow Chuan have made it possible for members of the public to access his rich resources for research.
+The legal documents which include hand-crafted letters and petitions in their original form are some of the prized possessions of the collection.

+Members of the public may view the collection on the 10th floor of the Lee Kong Chian Reference Library during the library’s opening hours.
+Those wishing to consult the collection may approach the staff at the Information Counter at level 11.
+The collection is to be used within the library’s premises.

+<b>ABOUT MR KOH SEOW CHUAN</b><br><br>
+Mr Koh Seow Chuan is a retired architect and a founder of DP Architects Pte Ltd, the firm that designed the Esplanade – Theatres on the Bay.
+He is also a worldrenowned philatelist and avid collector of social historical documents, maps, antiques and arts.
+Both local and overseas researchers have benefited from his collection on Singapore history.

+<b>BEHIND STREET NAMES: PROMINENT PEOPLE OF EARLY SINGAPORE EXHIBITION </b><br><br>
+Lee Kong Chian Reference Library, Level 10<br> National Library 25 October 2008–15 March 2009<br> 10 am–9 pm (Closed on Public Holidays)</div>